 Research shows that probiotics can also be very beneficial in controlling the symptoms of some autoimmune disorders, especially ulcerative colitis, by reducing inflammation (11).

 What are the best ways to get some probiotics from your diet, though?

 Supplementing with them is one way, but there are many probiotic foods that will also do wonders for your gut and for your general health.

 A List of Probiotic Rich Foods for Low-Carb and Keto Diet

 Fermented foods, in general, are excellent probiotics, although not all of them contain live cultures.

 For example, wine, beer, soy sauce, and sourdough bread, although fermented, go through additional processing that is intended to kill the live bacteria (for example, filtering, baking, etc…).

 There are a number of fermented foods that contain beneficial bacteria and are excellent probiotics.
-They are definitely much more diverse than some popular probiotic yogurt brands (which are actually not a great choice, in its flavoured and sweetened variations, as it contains lots of sugar).
+They are definitely much more diverse than some popular probiotic yogurt brands (which are actually not a great choice, in its flavored and sweetened variations, as it contains lots of sugar).